-- a) Chairperson; - b) Not less than 10 but not more than 15 other members a) one public accountant to be selected by Minister from a list of at least 2 public accountants nominated by Institute of Singapore Chartered Accountants (ISCA); and b) one non-practicing accountant to be selected by Minister from a list of at least 2 non-practicing accountants nominated by ISCA.
+- a) Chairperson; - b) Not less than 10 but not more than 15 other members a) one public accountant to be selected by Minister from a list of at least 2 public accountants nominated by Institute of Singapore Chartered Accountants (ISCA); and b) one non-practicing accountant to be selected by Minister from a list of at least 2 non-practising accountants nominated by ISCA.
 PAOC The Accountants Act provides that the PAOC may be appointed from amongst ACRA board or non-board members and that at least one member of the PAOC shall be a public accountant.
-3.3 Is there a restriction or recusal process that is applicable to members of the governing body of the Member who are current or former auditors/practitioners? ☑ Yes □ No Does this include a "cooling-off" period for former auditors? □ Yes ☑ No If yes to either of the above, please describe: PAOC members who are audit practitioners or former audit practitioners are recused from meetings / agenda items in which they are deemed to have an interest in (e.g. deliberation of audit inspections of their own / previous firms).
-4. Independence safeguards 4.1 Please describe the national independence requirements for the governing body and its members, and legal or regulatory requirements/provisions in place that safeguard their independence from the audit profession.
+3.3 Is there a restriction or recusal process that is applicable to members of the governing body of the Member who are current or former auditors/practitioners? ☑ Yes □ No Does this include a "cooling-off" period for former auditors? ☑ Yes □ No If yes to either of the above, please describe: PAOC members who are audit practitioners or former audit practitioners are recused from meetings / agenda items in which they are deemed to have an interest in (e.g. deliberation of audit inspections of their own / previous firms).
+Internal guidelines are in place for former audit practitioner(s) to be subjected to a cooling-off period before being admitted to the PAOC (firm-level).
+This cooling off period is in addition to the recusal condition whereby the former audit practitioner will be recused from the assessment of an inspection related to the firm covering the (past) period when he/she was still with the firm 4.
+Independence 4.1 Please describe the national independence requirements for the safeguards governing body and its members, and legal or regulatory requirements/provisions in place that safeguard their independence from the audit profession.
 As a general principle, ACRA Board and PAOC members are required to declare all interests such as directorships and external committee appointments upon their appointment by ACRA and also from time to time (arising from changes in appointments).
 They will also be recused from meetings / agenda items which they are deemed to potentially be in a situation of conflict of interests.
-Are employees of the Member covered by the same or separate set of independence requirements? ☐ Same set of requirements ☐ Different set of requirements If there are separate independence requirements for employees, please describe:
+Are employees of the Member covered by the same or separate set of independence requirements? ☐ Same set of requirements ☐ Different set of requirements